JustBerkhout/nectar-tutorials/ardc/sec-groups-101/sec-groups-101.md

 - Give your Security Group a meaningful **Name** and optionally a **Description**.
 For the purpose of this tutorial we recommend the name `ssh`

 negative
+: **Unique Names**
-: Although you can use duplicate names for Security Groups, it will make your life harder if you do so.
+Although you can use duplicate names for Security Groups, it will make your life harder if you do so.
 We recommend you don't.

 - click Create Security Group to finalise this step.